10 Great Tips for Managing Money in Retirement

 8. Have a Plan for Out of Pocket Health Expenses

 Fidelity Investments has been tracking retirement health care costs for years.
-Their most recent retirement health care cost estimate predicts that a 65 year old couple retiring this year will spend $254,000 on healthcare throughout retirement.
+Their most recent data predicts that a 65-year old couple retiring in 2019 can expect to spend $285,000 in out of pocket health care and medical expenses throughout retirement.

 This amount will be spent on deductibles, co payments, premiums for supplemental coverage, prescription drugs and other expenses that Medicare doesn’t cover, such as hearing aids and eyeglasses.
 However, this amount does NOT include the costs of a long term care need which could mean another $100,000 and more in spending.

 You can mitigate spending by staying healthy, exploring the best possible supplemental Medicare coverage and researching creative ways to cover a long term health need.